Notes on Karate

 Sanchin

-Instruction at the Goju Karate Musuem in Okinawa.
-Sanchin from Goju-ryu and Uechi-ryu is a kihon kata based on the White Crane Sanzhan demonstrating the whooping crane style breathing and power generation, and often understood as a grappling foundation.
-Goju-ryu often starts instruction of this with the first part of the kata, especially with the nigiri game, jars held while stepping up and down the dojo.
+This video is from an Instruction at the Goju Karate Musuem in Okinawa.
+Sanchin is a kata based on the White Crane Sanzhan, demonstrating the white crane style of breathing and power generation, and often understood as a grappling foundation.
+Goju-ryu often starts instruction of this with the first part of the kata, especially with the nigiri game, jars held by fingers while stepping up and down the dojo.

 Seisan